department-of-veterans-affairs/va.gov-team/platform/engineering/design-docs/2020-09-24-package-forms-library.md

 ### Alternatives

 See the section [Separate repo](#separate-repo) in Future Work.
-We are avoiding turning the forms library into its own node module with a separate repo because of the additional overhead involved in publishing, setting up CI pipelines, and general additional repo management.
+We are avoiding turning the forms library into its own node module with a separate repo because of the additional overhead of:

+- publishing the package
+- setting up CI pipelines
+- additional repo management.

 This _may_ be a path for the future.

 Another reason why we don't want to do this right now is that we would lost the advantage of the ESLint configuration that is part of `vets-website`.
 Once this configuration is published we will be able to import it into any repo, and at that point it may make sense to move the forms library out of `vets-website`.